Everybody has to wait until the last minute, even big-time operators like Caesars Sportsbook Ohio.

 The Cleveland Cavaliers got in on July 14, with Hollywood Casino Columbus, the Cleveland Guardians, Hollywood Gaming Dayton Raceway, Belterra Park, Hollywood Casino Toledo and Hollywood Gaming at Mahoning Valley.
 On the 15th, submissions came in from FC Cincinnati, SPIRE Institute and Miami Valley Gaming and Racing.

 Type-A licenses are for mobile gaming and professional sports.
-Casinos and racinos can also apply for these licenses.
+Ohio casinos and racinos can also apply for these licenses.

-You can expect to see Ohio sportsbook promo codes when the state launches.
+You can expect to see Ohio betting promo codes when the state launches.

 Applicants for Type-B and Type-C

 Type-B only applications came in from Ravencrest Partners in Cuyahoga on July 14, and Harry Buffalo in Cuyahoga, Phantom Fireworks in Mahoning and Cedar Downs OTB in Erie on July 15.
 Type-B licenses are for brick-and-mortar sportsbook facilities.

 For Type-C Sports Gaming Proprietor Licenses, Elys Gameboard Technologies no longer has the field to itself.
 Green Bear Gaming Development, Intralot and Skybox Sports Network have also applied for Type-C licenses.
 These licenses are reserved for operations with self-service terminals, who have D-class liquor licenses.

 Additions to the Mobile Management Service Provider (MMSP) list are William Hill, Seminole Hard Rock Digital, Ohio Betfred Sports, Bet365, PlayUp Interactive, Superbook Ohio, Tipico Ohio,, Instabet, Parx Interactive Ohio, Underdog Sports Wagering, Out the Gate, Gamewise, and Bally’s Interactive.